lambdatoast/lambdatoast.github.com/_posts/2014-09-20-the-point-of-abstraction.markdown

 many factors: you, your boss, your economic situation, society, etc.

 *That* is where the notions of "real world", "practicality", etc. enter the picture.
-That is, whether something is "real world" or not, is entirely unrelated to it being an *abstraction*.
+That is, whether something is "practical in the real world" or not, is entirely unrelated to it being an *abstraction*.
 "Real world" is a property of problems.
 It's not a property of abstractions.
 And whether a problem is a "real world problem" is a discussion totally orthogonal to the process of abstraction.